Biography, CV, contact page

 Her recent endeavor, Siren, tackles business and entrepreneurship as mediums, and has gained significant attention in the public imagination and press, including The Guardian, front page of the Seattle Times , CNN, Cosmopolitan, Geekwire, The Stranger, Engadget, Crosscut, and ThinkProgress.
 She discussed Siren with group of Pakistani women on the issue of gender rights, presented at the Grace Hopper conference, partnered with Durex on a 37M view campaign about technology and intimacy, won Geekwire's App of the Year, over Starbucks and Alaska Airlines, and spoke about fluidity and possibility at TEDx Rainier.
 And Siren directly created numerous real connections, including long term relationship and marriages.

 Lee practiced Shotokan Karate for over 16 years, and in 1988 was the youngest female to receive her black belt in her home state.
 She placed 7th in the World Championships in Osaka, Japan as a 2nd degree black belt.
-She is a voracious eater and a good shot with handguns; she walks like a fighter yet gets pushed around by her Shiba Inu; she believes in the complex, boldly inconsistent, non-reductive, passionate and intelligent identity of a feminist.
+She is a voracious eater and a good shot with handguns; she walks like a fighter yet gets pushed around by her Shiba Inu; she believes in the complex, joyfully inconsistent, non-reductive, passionate and intelligent identity of a feminist.
+She is now starting the second half of her life with an infant, the bold Hana Inza Edmonds-Lee